 Creating a financial plan that works for your family is not difficult.
-However many financial planners would like you to think that you need a flock of nerds with pocket protectors and a flurry of complicated spread sheets to put together a financial plan.
-There are three keys to your financial plan – a spending plan, a savings plan, and a debt-reduction plan.
+However many financial planners would like you to think that you need a flock of nerds with pocket protectors and complicated spread sheets to put together a financial plan.
+There are three keys to your financial plan, or as I like to call it, your “Prosperity Plan” – a spending plan, a savings plan, and a debt-reduction plan.